Projector Reviews Images

 Epson was gracious enough to provide an EpiqVision Ultra LS800 ultra short throw projector.
 I contacted Jaime at Elite Screens to see if they had an acoustically transparent screen that would fit this application.
 Elite Screens is a leading manufacturer of projection screens, and they offer a wide range of options to suit the needs of different customers.

 Due to its color accuracy and excellent sound transparency, Jaime recommended the Aeon CineWhite A8K screen, and he shipped me a 123-inch unit.
-The screen system is available in sizes ranging from 103 to 150-inch diagonal, with an aspect ratio of 16x9.
+The screen system is available in several sizes in 16:9 and 2.35:1 aspect ratios.
 The Aeon CineWhite A8K is an edge-free fixed frame screen with an ultrafine, acoustically transparent front projection screen material.

 Elite Screens Aeon CineWhite A8K Video Review